cweill/gotests/README.md

   -i                    print test inputs in error messages

+  -named                switch table tests from using slice to map (with test name for the key)

   -only                 regexp. generate tests for functions and methods that match only.
                          Takes precedence over -all